manvis/IYFEngine/DEPENDENCIES.md

 2. [fmt](https://github.com/fmtlib/fmt): stored in *include/format* and *src/format*.
 The default include directory of fmt contains additional header files with conflicting names.
 Keeping the fmt library in the *dependencies* folder and adding it to the include path causes trouble and should not be done.
 3. [miniz](https://github.com/richgel999/miniz/releases): stored in *include/miniz* and *src/miniz*.
 7. [VulkanMemoryAllocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator): stored in *include/graphics/vulkan*.
 I noticed that there were some breaking changes between versions 1 and 2.
 Since the API doesn't seem to be completely stable, having a specific version of the library in the source tree seems to be a better choice.
+8. [IYFThreading](https://github.com/manvis/IYFThreading): stored in *include/threading* and *src/threading*.
+My own thread pool and a simple profiler.
+Like Dear Imgui, it uses a customizable project specific header file.

 ##Future dependencies
 0. stb\_vorbis for audio effect decompression and music decompression.
 Only an option.
 I may need to look into something that supports more formats or use opus instead.
 Need to research things first.